pdf-raku/Font-FreeType-raku/docs/index.md

 DESCRIPTION
 ===========

-This module allows Perl programs to conveniently read information from font files.
+This module allows Raku programs to conveniently read information from font files.
 All the font access is done through the FreeType2 library, which supports many formats.
 It can render images of characters with high-quality hinting and anti-aliasing, extract metrics information, and extract the outlines of characters in scalable formats like TrueType.

 The quickest way to get started with this library is to look at the examples in the _examples_ directory of the distribution.
 Full details of the API are contained in this documentation, and (more importantly) the documentation for the Font::FreeType::Face class.